dboxcaruconn/Dungeon_Crawler/README.md

     - HP
     - DEFENSE
     - EXHAUSTION

+## Entourage
+The party can recruit NPCs an other additions to their entourage, who will travel with the party in the overworld and provide services, bonuses, etc while outside of dungeons.

+Each member of the entourage requires resources during overworld travel.

+**Entourage inefficiency:** The more elements in the entourage, the less efficiently the party can travel (requiring more time).

+For example:

+- Traveling Blacksmith (buy/repair weapons and armor)
+- Traveling Tinker (buy/craft items)
+- Mule (increase entourage inventory)
+- Draft Horse (increase entourage inventory & decrease entourage efficiency (but won't reduce inefficiency below 0%))
+- Ranger (decrease entourage inefficiency)

 ## Gameplay Panes
 There will be four major panes onscreen for the player to view and interact with: